brekekekex/RiSC-16_assembler/README.md

 The RiSC-16 is an 8-opcode and 8-register ISA with halfword (2-byte) addresses.
 The complete architecture is detailed in the four-page document found [here](https://user.eng.umd.edu/~blj/RiSC/RiSC-isa.pdf).

-As far I know, no assembler had yet been written for RISC-16 in Python by the time I began this project.
+As far as I know, no assembler had yet been written for RISC-16 in Python by the time I began this project.
 This was just as well; I hope to eventually implement and simulate this ISA in Verilog, for which I would need an assembler, anyway.
-While I could have written this one in C, in general, I find it much easier to parse and emit text in Python, not to mention that object-oriented programming lends itself well to tokenization.
+While I could have written this one in C, in general, I find it much easier to parse and emit text in Python, not to mention that object-oriented programming lends itself quite naturally to tokenization.

 ## Features
 This assembler essentially falls into the two-pass category, which I more or less learned about after skimming Chapter 1 of David Salomon's [*Assemblers and Loaders*](http://www.davidsalomon.name/assem.advertis/AssemAd.html).
 The two passes are described as follows: